 In 2010 I took the Foreign Service exam and joined the State Department in January 2011 as a political officer.
 I have since worked in Guadalajara, Mexico; Chengdu, China; in the Bureau of European and Eurasian Affairs in Washington, DC; and Erbil, Iraq.
-I am currently preparing for my next posting to Berlin in August 2020.
+I am currently the Benelux Desk Officer.

 Words of advice for students considering the history major or wanting to work for the government?

 History is a fairly common and very useful major for future Foreign Service Officers (FSOs).
 In many countries around the world, history is not an abstraction, but an ever-present force working on society, and understanding local history is a crucial part of operating effectively as a diplomat.
 Many FSOs with a history major go on to pursue graduate degrees in international relations or related fields.
 Others, like me, have business or other private sector backgrounds.
 The latter approach has many advantages, not least of which is a lack of grad-school debt!
 While I had less grounding in the theoretical side of diplomacy than some colleagues, my private sector background provided a lot of practical experience that my colleagues coming straight from academia had to learn the hard way, such as how to navigate office dynamics and hierarchy, performing in high-pressure situations, public speaking, etc.